baptklein/ATMOSPHERIX_DATA_RED/Multinest_atmo/README.md

 **SIDENOTE**

 If you want to download the test pkl files, you will need the git large file storage software.
-See the dociumentation here : https://docs.github.com/en/repositories/working-with-files/managing-large-files
+See the documentation here : https://docs.github.com/en/repositories/working-with-files/managing-large-files